 People waste time following a few unnecessary steps to change the background color.
 However, this method of background color changing is pretty effective and easy too.

 In this tutorial, we will show you how to change the background color of any image in Adobe Photoshop CC.
 It’s easy!

 Make a layer of Hue/Saturation adjustment.

 Step 02: Go to The Properties Panel

 Now go to the Properties Panel.
 Look for an icon with Finger.
 You will find it underneath the Preset option.
 Click on it.

 Then, to select the sky blue color, click on the color.
 This way, the sky blue color will get isolated.
-How will you understand that the sky blue color is isolated?
-Well, you will see that some sliders surround the sky blue color in the gradient.
+But how will you understand that the sky blue color is isolated?
+Well, you will see that some sliders surround the sky-blue color in the gradient.

 Step 03: Change the Background Color

 Once you start moving the Hue slider, the image’s sky blue colors will start changing.

 You can change the background color to any color following this method.